MirageNet/Mirage/doc/docs/analyzers/MIRAGE1305.md

 # MIRAGE1305: Missing NetworkMessage Attribute

 ## The Problem
-A class or struct is used as a network message (passed as the type argument to one of the message-related API methods listed below), but it is missing the `[NetworkMessage]` attribute.
+A class or struct is used as a network message in one of the API methods below, but lacks the `[NetworkMessage]` attribute.

-Mirage's post-compilation Weaver generates serialization code and registers a unique message type ID (a 16-bit stable hash of the full type name) for every type marked `[NetworkMessage]`.
-When a type is used in a message-related call **without** that attribute, the Weaver may not produce the required serialization helpers, which results in runtime errors such as failing to serialize, failing to unpack, or "Unexpected message ID" warnings.
+Mirage's Weaver generates serialization code and registers message IDs for types marked with `[NetworkMessage]`.
+Using a type without this attribute can cause runtime errors, including serialization failures, unpacking issues, or "Unexpected message ID" warnings.

 ### Affected Methods

-The following generic methods all require their type argument to carry `[NetworkMessage]`:
+The following generic methods require their type argument to have `[NetworkMessage]`:

 | Method | Declared On |
 |---|---|